appview-team/appview/docs/Http.md

 ## HTTP Events

-The AppScope library passes unencrypted HTTP payloads to the `doHttp()` function in [`src/httpstate.c`](../src/httpstate.c) when HTTP events are [enabled](#event-watch).
+The AppView library passes unencrypted HTTP payloads to the `doHttp()` function in [`src/httpstate.c`](../src/httpstate.c) when HTTP events are [enabled](#event-watch).
 Each chunk of the payload is passed to `doHttpBuffer()` which handles detection of HTTP/1 vs HTTP/2.